rajeshlamichhane04/Heart_failure_prediction/README.md

-# Heartfaliure_prediction
+# Heartfaliure prediction

 # Project Goal
-> - The goals of this project are the predict the factors the lead to death event of patient having heart failure symptoms, to produce a prediction model using ML algorithms and to offer recommendation to reduce such deah event
+> - The goals of this project are the predict the factors the lead to death event from heart failure, to produce a prediction model using ML algorithms and to offer recommendation to reduce such deah event

 # Project Description
 > - I will conduct an in depth analysis to his heart faliure data that I acquired from Kaggle.
 The data in Kaggle was based on a dataset of 299 patients with heart faliure collected in 2015 at Faisalabad Institute of Cardiology and at the Allied Hospital in Faisalabad (Punjab, Pakistan), during April–December 2015.
 I will used exploratory analysis followed by some statiscal testing to find some important factors leading to heartfaliure deaths and then apply classiifcation ML algorithms to make model that can predict the death event.